Rolands-Laucis/Socio/core/docs.md

 import { SaveFilesToDiskPath } from 'socio/dist/fs-utils';

 import type { SocioSession } from 'socio/dist/core-session';
-import type { SocioFiles } from 'socio/dist/types';
+import type { SocioFiles, FS_Util_Response } from 'socio/dist/types';

 socserv.RegisterLifecycleHookHandler('file_upload', (client: SocioSession, files: SocioFiles) => {
-    SaveFilesToDiskPath(['.', 'files'], files); //simple function for your convenience, that cross platform saves your files to your FS directory return true; //return truthy to tell client success.
-NOTE, if this hangs (e.g. path is invalid), the server will log an error, but the client's promise wont ever resolve, if you're waiting for it.
+    return SaveFilesToDiskPath(['.', 'files', 'images'], files).result; //simple function for your convenience, that cross platform saves your files to your FS directory
+    //returns FS_Util_Response, but this function must return truthy or falsy to indicate success.
+    //FS_Util_Response contains result and error fields, that indicate if the FS call was successful and/or the os error msg.
+So you can log errors yourself.
 });
 ```